Ràdio Web MACBA

-RWM has also launched its own lines of research that flow from some of the ideas explored in the Museum, such as reflexions on radio as a medium in itself (an analysis of John Cage and the different ways he used radio, for example), the recovery of unpublished material by artists whose works are in the Museum's collection (such as Juan Muñoz's works for radio) and documentation of artistic movements with some link to music, such as RWM has also developed its own parallel lines of programming that investigate fields such as generative music, sound collecting and sound appropriationism.
+RWM has also launched its own lines of research that flow from some of the ideas explored in the Museum, such as reflexions on radio as a medium in itself (an analysis of John Cage and the different ways he used radio, for example), the recovery of unpublished material by artists whose works are in the Museum's collection (such as Juan Muñoz's works for radio) and documentation of artistic movements with some link to music, such as RWM has also developed its own parallel lines of programming that investigate fields such as generative music, sound collecting, sound art and sound appropriationism.

 History

 RWM began in 2006 as a tool through which to publicise the Museum's activities, but over the years it has grown into independent project, with over 800 podcasts under its belt.
 It produces its own content, building bridges between radiophonic production and other lines of work that are developed within the Museum.
 This includes everything from generating documentary material to programming activities and preparing monographic programmes on music scenes of all kinds, such as generative music, the history of sampling, the collapse of tonality, sound production in Eastern Europe and the sound avant-garde in Spain and Portugal, amongst many other.